LandSandBoat/lsb-wiki/Understanding-variables---a-brief-guide.md

  - var - This is shorthand for variable
  - zero out - variables that don't exist have a value of zero by design. and when we set their value to zero, they are erased automatically
  - local - That which is not global is limited to a particular section or "[scope](https://en.wikipedia.org/wiki/Scope_(computer_science))"
- - global - This means it is omnipresent, like god or a really good acid trip.
+ - global - This means it is not limited in scope, and the variable is "visible" to the entire programs.
+It's everywhere.

-### In lua
+## In lua
 ```lua
 local stuff = thing
 ```